-When examining the provinces recorded from the included studies, 7 provinces that are on the Australian continent are identified, including Lord Howe and Norfolk Islands (9 occurrences), Southwest Australian Shelf (6 occurrences), West Central Australian Shelf (5 occurrences), East Central Australian Shelf (4 occurrences), Northeast Australian Shelf (3 occurrences), Southeast Australian Shelf (2 occurrences) and Northwest Australian Shelf (1 occurrence).
-These provinces include the ecoregions of Lord Howe and Norfolk Island (9 studies), Leeuwin (6 studies), Houtman (5 studies), Tweed-Moreton (3 studies), Manning-Hawkesbury (1 study), Central and Southern Great Barrier Reef (2 studies), Torres Strait Northern Great Barrier Reef (1 study), Cape Howe (2 studies), and Ningaloo (1 study) (Figure 7b and Table 2).
+When examining the provinces recorded from the included studies, seven provinces that are on the Australian continent were identified, including Lord Howe and Norfolk Islands (nine occurrences), Southwest Australian Shelf (six occurrences), West Central Australian Shelf (five occurrences), East Central Australian Shelf (four occurrences), Northeast Australian Shelf (three occurrences), Southeast Australian Shelf (two occurrences) and Northwest Australian Shelf (one occurrence).
+These provinces include the ecoregions of Lord Howe and Norfolk Island (nine studies), Leeuwin (six studies), Houtman (five studies), Tweed-Moreton (three studies), Manning-Hawkesbury (one study), Central and Southern Great Barrier Reef (two studies), Torres Strait Northern Great Barrier Reef (one study), Cape Howe (two studies), and Ningaloo (one study) (Figure 7b and Table 2).

-6 occurrences are identified for the province of Cold Temperate Northwest Atlantic.
-The ecoregion included is Gulf of Maine/Bay of Fundy (6 studies).
-Tropical Southwestern Atlantic and Warm Temperate Northwest Atlantic record 4 occurrences each, within the ecoregions of Eastern Brazil (2 studies), North-eastern Brazil (2 studies), Carolinian (3 studies), and Northern Gulf of Mexico (1 study).
-Tropical North-western Atlantic and Warm Temperate Southwestern Atlantic each has 2 occurrences.
-The ecoregions under these two provinces, Floridian and South-eastern Brazil, respectively, have 2 studies each recorded.
+Six occurrences were identified for the province of Cold Temperate Northwest Atlantic.
+The ecoregion included is Gulf of Maine/Bay of Fundy (six studies).
+Tropical Southwestern Atlantic and Warm Temperate Northwest Atlantic recorded four occurrences each, within the ecoregions of Eastern Brazil (two studies), North-eastern Brazil (two studies), Carolinian (three studies), and Northern Gulf of Mexico (one study).
+Tropical North-western Atlantic and Warm Temperate Southwestern Atlantic each has two occurrences.
+The ecoregions under these two provinces, Floridian and South-eastern Brazil, respectively, have two studies each recorded.

-The province of Somali/Arabian has 3 occurrences, the included ecoregion is Arabian (Persian) Gulf (3 studies).
-Similarly, the province of Lusitanian also recorded 3 occurrences, in the ecoregion of Azores Canaries Madeira (2 studies) and South European Atlantic Shelf (1 study).
-Remaining recorded provinces are Western Indian Ocean (2 occurrences) with the ecoregions of Mascarene Islands (1 study) and Delagoa (1 study); Agulhas (1 occurrence) with the ecoregion Natal (1 study), and South Kuroshio (1 occurrence), with 1 study in the ecoregion South Kuroshio.
+The province of Somali/Arabian has three occurrences, the included ecoregion is Arabian (Persian) Gulf (three studies).
+Similarly, the province of Lusitanian also recorded three occurrences, in the ecoregion of Azores Canaries Madeira (two studies) and South European Atlantic Shelf (one study).
+Remaining recorded provinces are Western Indian Ocean (two occurrences) with the ecoregions of Mascarene Islands (one study) and Delagoa (one study); Agulhas (one occurrence) with the ecoregion Natal (one study), and South Kuroshio (one occurrence), with one study in the ecoregion South Kuroshio.

-Within the included studies, majority (58 studies) of the study were conducted in developed economies (United Nations Country Classification, accessed 2024), with Australia (23 studies) having the highest number of studies published within the category.
-This is followed by United States of America (12 studies) and Japan (7 studies).
-Within the category of developed economies, 1 study has also included an economy in transition (defined as industrialised countries that are undergoing process of transition to a market economy.
+Within the included studies, majority (58 studies) of the study were conducted in regions of developed economies (United Nations Country Classification, accessed 2024), with Australia (23 studies) having the highest number of studies published within the category.
+This is followed by United States of America (12 studies) and Japan (seven studies).
+Within the category of developed economies, one study has also included an economy in transition (defined as industrialised countries that are undergoing process of transition to a market economy.
 These include some former Soviet Union republics [61].).
 Another study also encompasses a developed economy and developing economy (defined as countries with less developed industrial base and lower human development index in relative to other countries [62]).
 For developing economies (31 studies), Hong Kong has the highest number of published studies (11 studies), followed by China (5 studies) and Brazil (5 studies).

 For proximity of the research site to the mainland (Figure 8a), most studies involve close/territorial sea (69 studies).
-Studies in middle/contiguous zone are recorded in 7 studies.
+Studies in middle/contiguous zone are recorded in seven studies.
 Far/exclusive economic zone are recorded in 15 studies.
-Of all the studies involving close/territorial sea, 4 studies also involve middle/contiguous zone, 2 studies involve far/exclusive economic zone, and 2 studies involve both middle/contiguous and far/exclusive economic zone.
+Of all the studies involving close/territorial sea, four studies also involve middle/contiguous zone, two studies involve far/exclusive economic zone, and two studies involve both middle/contiguous and far/exclusive economic zone.
 10 studies did not specify their proximity to the mainland (Figure 8a) and 21 of the studies took place in protected areas (Figure 8b).
 A list of the protected areas can be found in Table 3.

-Research data recorded.
+Methodological approaches.